-Will you have the goodness to peruse the draft, and mark it approved if the terms are such as meet your views.
-Afterwards the draft will be submitted for the approval of the Company's Solicitors.
+Will you have the goodness to peruse the draft, and mark it approved if the terms are such as your views.
+Afterwards the draft will be submitted for the approval of the Company's meet your views.
+Solicitors.

-The Hon. the Minister of Lands and Works.
+The Hon, the Minister of Lands and Works.

-PERUSED and approved.
+Perused and approved.